Skip to main content

 Another theme is the winners are continuing to invest in their own process improvements.
 While it’s easy to forgo spending when there is a lot of uncertainty, the wisest companies don’t let off the gas when it comes to trying new things, adding facilities and improving processes.
 LEGO, Kroger, and Shopify are succeeding in diverse industries but the thing they all have in common is adding technology and taking risks in spite of a volatile business environment.

 What do you think?
-Is it possible to sustain investment during uncertain times or is it better to be safe?
+Is it possible to sustain investment during uncertain times, or is it better to be safe?
 We’d love to hear your thoughts!